-On top of the Greenland and Antarctic ice sheets lays a thick blanket of firn, the transitional material between snow and ice.
+The Greenland and Antarctic ice sheets are covered by firn, the transitional material between snow and ice.
 Firn is the crucial interface between the atmosphere and the ice sheet.
 Every change in the atmosphere - global warming, changes in snowfall - first impacts the firn, and then the rest of the ice sheet.
 At IMAU, we have developed a firn model - IMAU-FDM - that simulates relevant processes in the firn, including compaction, meltwater percolation and refreezing, and the entire thermodynamics of the firn.
 In this way, we simulate the entire firn layer over the ice sheets.
 As a bonus, we track thickness changes of the firn, which allows us to correct altimetry observations for firn thickness changes.
 Find more background, publications, and data here -->

 The answer is: about 7,000,000,000,000,000,000 snowflakes per year.
 But how do we know?
 And why do we care?